LalaIAm/ether-system-react/README.md

 `ether-system-react` is built and styled using `styled-components`.
 For more information, please see the [Styled Components](https://www.styled-components.com/) website.

 ## Structure
 The meat of this project exists inside the `src` directory.
-The `src/base` folder holds variables which generate Spacing, Color, and Typography values. `src/components` houses sample components (with documentation and tests) showing how to implement our Ether values. `src/styleguide` are custom components for working with Styleguidist to display Ether values in an easy-to-understand fashion.
+The `src/base` folder holds variables which generate Spacing, Color, and Typography values. `src/components` houses sample components (with documentation and tests) showing how to implement our Ether values.

+`styleguide-ui/` contains custom components for working with Styleguidist to display Ether values in an easy-to-understand fashion.

 ## How to Use
 Currently, Ether is not an `npm` module.
 It's more of a how-to.
 Eventually, this will change as the project matures.